Baby Sleep Training Methods: All you need to know and how to get started

 Why Sleep Train?

 Sleep is an essential component of your baby’s growth, development, and overall health.
 In fact, the fastest rate of brain development happens before the age of 3, and most of that happens while sleeping.
-If your baby is struggling with finding restful sleep, finetuning their schedule and sleep environment may be enough to help them find the sweet spot of sleep they need.
+If your baby is struggling with finding restful sleep, fine-tuning their schedule and sleep environment may be enough to help them find the optimal sleep times to get there.
 However, for parents who feel their baby needs additional support with building healthy sleep habits, one of the methods of sleep training may be the key to quality zzs.

 When you sleep train, a big part is teaching your baby the important skill of self-soothing, and how to recognize routines that cue sleep.
 It also is a great way to lay a foundation for healthy sleep habits for the future, too.
 Studies show that babies who sleep better from a young age are at lower risk for obesity, mood disorders, and academic struggles later in life.